 Sanction enforcement offers the potential to mitigate free riding on punishment among multiple third parties.
-This paper experimentally studies third-party enforcement of social norms in a prisoner's dilemma game with and without opportunities for higher-order punishment.
-Based on insights from the literature on cooperation, kinship and moral systems, we compare people's sanction enforcement across student subjects in two societies: India and the United Kingdom.
-The experiment results show that, in both societies, third parties' first-order punishment is most severe for defectors and that a third party's failure to punish a defector invites higher-order punishment from their fellow third parties.
-These findings are consistent with a model of social preferences and literature from anthropology and theoretical biology.
-Further, third-party punishment is stronger in the UK than in India, consistent with the conjecture that people in a society with relatively looser ancestral kinship ties are more willing to engage in pro-social punishment.
-However, in contrast to the theory or conjecture, there is clear difference in the group size effects between the two research sites: whereas third parties free ride on others' punitive acts in the UK, they punish more when in the presence of other third parties in India.
+Cross-societal differences in the effectiveness of sanction enforcement may be explained by factors rooted in cultural evolution.
+This paper provides the first experiment to study third-party enforcement of punishment norms with and without opportunities for higher-order punishment by selecting two different societies in terms of the degree of ancestral kinship ties: India and the United Kingdom.
+In both societies, third parties strongly inflict punishment when they encounter a norm violation, and a third party's failure to punish the norm violator invites higher-order punishment from their fellow third parties.
+These behavioral patterns are consistent with a model of social preferences and literature from anthropology and theoretical biology.
+On the other hand, two clear cross-societal variation emerges.
+First, third-party enforcement is stronger in the UK than in India.
+Parallel to this behavioral pattern, a supplementary survey also validates the conjecture that people in a society with looser ancestral kinship ties (the UK) are relatively more willing to engage in pro-social punishment.
+Second, intriguingly, the group size effect varies across the two societies: whereas third parties free ride on others' punitive acts in the UK, they punish more when in the presence of other third parties in India.